 This sandwich is close to my heart.
 I used to make my original version years ago in late summer, when sun ripened tomatoes were bursting with flavour.
 Along with the tomatoes I added olives, red onion, fresh basil & hard boiled egg.
 Then, dressed everything with a simple red wine vinaigrette.

 I've since replaced the egg with smashed white beans seasoned with kala namak.
 It's a delicious and convincing alternative.
 Kala Namak is a sulpheric sea salt which provides an eggy taste to whatever you sprinkle it on.
 I am certain some would take a bite and would assume they were eating egg.

-Pan Bagnat translates to "bathed bread", which, if you bare with me for a moment, is exactly the point.
-This sandwich has tomatoes, onion, shaved fennel, olives, white beans & basil.
+Pan Bagnat translates to "bathed bread", which describes perfectly the essence of this sandwich.
+My veganized version of pan bagnat has tomatoes, onion, shaved fennel, olives, white beans & basil.
 The veg is all dressed with a red wine vinegar and olive oil based vinaigrette.
 The idea is to drizzle additional olive oil all over both sides of a split baguette that has bread torn from the middle to hollow it out.
-Then you add the juicy vinaigrette dressed veg (don't avoid the liquid, ADD the liquid) and other ingredients (basil, olives).
+Then you add the juicy marinated veg (don't avoid the liquid, ADD the liquid) and other ingredients (basil, olives).
 The bread soaks up all the juices.
-The result is a gorgeous flavourful marinated type sandwich.
+The result is a gorgeous flavourful marinated sandwich.
 Baguette is really chewy so allowing the moisture to soak in not only makes for the best flavour, it makes it easier to eat too.